Infosecurity-LLC/puppet-module-nxlog/README.md

 `nxlog_root` - the installation directory for the nxlog program.
 On Windows this is a required setting as NXLog will not start otherwise.
+`header_options` - an array of options for the added to header.
+Each item in the array will be an line in this section of the config file.
 `header_template` - override default template for header nxlog conf_file

 ### Defined Types